 - Clarify which keywords are too competitive and should no longer be optimized for

-Remember that rankings aren’t the most important SEO metric since a high position doesn’t guarantee qualified traffic but it does give an indication that your content is performing in search compared to competitors.
+Remember that rankings aren’t the most important SEO metric, since a high position doesn’t guarantee qualified traffic, but it does give an indication of how your content is performing in search compared to competitors.

-Competitive Analysis: The keywords your competitors are ranking for not only inform your SEO strategy, but also your pay-per-click advertising campaigns as well.
-Use one of the keyword analysis tools above to review the websites of your leading competitors to understand what they rank for and what your organization should consider focusing on as well.
+Competitive Analysis: The keywords your competitors are ranking for not only inform your SEO strategy, but also your pay-per-click advertising campaigns.
+Use one of the keyword analysis tools above to review the websites of your leading competitors to understand what they rank for and what your organization should consider focusing on, as well.

 SpyFu is another useful tool for competitive keyword analysis that provides a quick review of how many keywords a competitor is ranking for on the first page, as well as a list of all their organic keywords.

 Compare and contrast the keywords your company is ranking for versus competitors to see which gaps aren’t being addressed and are worth investing in further.

 An organization can create and optimize the highest-quality content in their industry, but if no other websites link to it, then it won’t generate the authority Google deems necessary to rank as a resource in search.

 “Link authority and brand signals are considered the most important ranking factor because they have proven time and time again to be effective at producing quality search results for Google,” says Jarrod Hunt, partner at Digital Current.

 Authority is defined by the search engines as the quality backlinks and social shares your website receives from others that truly confirm your expertise in an industry.

 “Over the years, Google has tested removing or reducing the weight they give links in their algorithm only to find that the resulting search results were not as relevant or useful,” adds Hunt.